Muhittinkaya/UI_Specification_Document/Component_Behavior_Document.md

 # Behavior of Components
 ***
-There is 2 cases while viewer wants to view this page.
+There are 2 cases while viewer wants to view this page.
 1. There is no problem on network
 2. There is a problem with network whether server problem or loss of internet connection.